 Pilots, attorneys and other professionals are also at risk of disciplinary action and a loss of their license related to drug and alcohol abuse.

-Physicians and Other Professionals Have High Rates of Recovery Success
+Physicians and Other Professionals Have High Rates of Rehabilitation Success

 The good news for medical and other professionals in high-stakes careers is that when they are willing to accept help and get into treatment, they are often highly motivated to recover.